Khalid Mahmood (British politician): Political career

 In January 2015, he was nominated for the Politician of the Year award at the British Muslim Awards.

 At the 2015 general election, Mahmood was again re-elected with an increased vote share of 57.4% and an increased majority of 14,828.

-He initially supported Brexit in the 2016 European Union membership referendum, but switched his support to Remain just before the vote.
+He initially supported Brexit in the 2016 European Union membership referendum, but left the Vote Leave campaign over its rhetoric on immigration.

 At the snap 2017 general election, Mahmood was again re-elected with an increased vote share of 68.1% and an increased majority of 18,383.

 In May 2019, it was reported by the Birmingham Mail that Mahmood was the most expensive Birmingham MP in 2018, claiming £210,183 in expenses.

 At the snap 2019 general election, Mahmood was again re-elected, with a decreased vote share of 63.1% and a decreased majority of 15,317.

 In December 2019 he announced that he would stand in the 2020 Labour Party deputy leadership election, but pulled out of the contest in January 2020.

 In March 2020, Mahmood defended the anti-racist campaigner Trevor Phillips from claims of Islamophobia, saying that Labour had "lost its way" after it had suspended Phillips.
 Mahmood said that the move to discipline Phillips had brought "disrepute" on the party.

 After Keir Starmer in April 2020 became leader of the Labour Party, Mahmood was appointed as Shadow Minister for Defence Procurement.

-As of March 2021, Mahmood is a member of seven All-Party Parliamentary Groups, namely the groups for Bahrain, Cyber Security, International Relations, Kuwait, Kyrgyzstan, Sovereign Defence Capability, and Terrorism.
+Mahmood was a member of a number of All-Party Parliamentary Groups, including the groups for Bahrain, Cyber Security, International Relations, Kuwait, Kyrgyzstan, Sovereign Defence Capability, and Terrorism.

 On 13 April 2021, Mahmood resigned from the shadow frontbench, saying that his party had been taken over by "a London-based bourgeoisie, with the support of brigades of woke social media warriors".
 He later spoke to Spiked about his decision.

 Mahmood has always maintained that the Trojan Horse scandal, a conspiracy theory which claimed that Muslims whom he opposed were conspiring to oppose Zionism in British schools, involved genuine fears that non-violent extreme Islamist attitudes had infiltrated various Birmingham schools.
 He contributed an introduction to this effect in the Policy Exchange report into the topic published in December 2022.

 In June 2024, Mahmood was reselected as the Labour candidate for Birmingham Perry Barr at the 2024 general election.
 He was defeated by independent candidate Ayoub Khan.

 Mahmood is a member of Unite the Union.